 Fig. 9 shows some results for space-invariant motion blur estimation, and the estimated motion blur vectors overlaid on the voting maps in the Hough domains, where the peaks can be clearly observable.
 Fig. 10 and Fig. 11 show the blur estimation results with affine, rotational, and nonparametric blur models.
-From the close-up views, we can see that the local blur vectors match with the blur extents precisely.
-Image details are greatly enhanced (such as book title, fingers) due to the correctly extracted space-variant blur parameters with our estimation and the modified RL debluring algorithm.
-In Fig. 10, we compare our result with a space-invariant blur model combined with deconvlucy function in Matlab (#iterations is 30 for both).
-Our result is much better due to the space-variant property of the underlining blur model.
-There exist some ringing effects in the deblur results, which is commonly observable [12, 26] in the literature for iterative restoration methods.
+From the close-up views, we can see that the local blur vectors match with the blur extent precisely.
+Image details are greatly enhanced (such as book title, fingers) due to the correctly extracted space-variant blur parameters with our algorithm.
+The motion blur is successfully removed with the proposed modified RL debluring algorithm.
+In Fig. 10, we compare our result with a spaceinvariant blur model combined with deconvlucy function in Matlab (the number of iterations is set to 30 for both).
+Our result is better due to the space-variant property of the underlining blur model.
+There exist some ringing effect in the deblur results, which is in fact commonly observable [12, 26] in the literature for iterative restoration methods, especially with large kernels.
 More results including the motion segmentation results are shown in Fig. 12.